top of page

 1 winning trade recovers 2 losing trades.

-You need at least 35% win rate to cover losses of your trading.
+You will need at least 35% win rate to cover losses of your trading.

 bottom of page